‘I’m just sick of it’: More than a week without power leaves some Houston-area residents feeling hopeless and abandoned | KRDO

 “There’s no air circulating.
 It’s just stifling and it’s sort of tough to breathe,” he told CNN before returning to his apartment when power was restored Thursday afternoon.
 “I just couldn’t take it anymore.”

 During the outage, a generator powered one elevator and a large, air-conditioned lounge at the complex – a lifeline for many who are dependent on electric wheelchairs and scooters to get around and oxygen machines for pulmonary disease.
 At times, as many as 40 residents sought refuge in the lounge.
 Others remained in their stifling apartments.
-Some stayed with relatives whose power had been restored.
+Some stayed with relatives.

 “A friend just turned 95 about a month ago,” Doyle said.
 “Another friend of mine is over 90 and quite a few of us are all over 80.
 It’s tough.
 You’re not as spry as you used to be.”

-By Saturday afternoon, about 2,500 customers of Houston’s main utility, CenterPoint Energy, were without power, according to PowerOutage.us.
-The number fluctuated throughout the day.
+By Sunday morning, about 1,200 customers of Houston’s main utility, CenterPoint Energy, were without power, according to PowerOutage.us.
 It’s unclear if those customers have been without power since Beryl hit the Golf Coast July 8 as a hurricane, leaving more than 2 million customers in the dark, mostly in the Houston area.
 More than 135,000 CenterPoint customers had no power on Monday night.

 The embattled utility said in a statement that customers without power were “predominantly isolated instances,” where homes or equipment sustained severe damage from the storm.
 CenterPoint, which has 2.8 million customers in the Houston area, said some current outages could be related to thunderstorms Saturday morning.
 “For safety reasons, our crews pause their work when there is lightning,” the statement said.